Dansk Designs

 Dansk Designs (colloquially known as Dansk) is an American brand known for its wood serving pieces, brightly-colored enameled steel cookware, and oftentimes sculptural dinnerware and accessories.
-Currently based in New York City, the company is among several credited for introducing the Danish Modern movement to American households.
+As of 2026, it is based in Providence, Rhode Island.
+The company is among several credited for introducing the Danish Modern movement to American households.
 Dansk is the Danish word for Danish.

 History

 On a honeymoon to Europe in 1954, American couple Martha and Ted Nierenberg went in search of high-quality applied or industrial products to base a new business aimed at a domestic U.S. audience.
 After not seeing any designs they liked while touring industrial fairs in Portugal and Italy, they then headed north, and although they again found no products, they were impressed by the quality of the steel and manufacturing techniques coming out of metal factories in Solingen, Germany.
 The Nierenbergs decided to tour Scandinavia and during a visit to the Museum of Arts and Crafts Kunsthandwaerkmuseet (today the Danish Museum of Art & Design) in Copenhagen, they saw an unusual set of cutlery on display that combined Siamese teak and stainless steel, created by young artist-designer Jens Quistgaard.

 The museum called Quistgaard, who dismissed the phone call, saying he was "knee-deep in plaster" and to try again tomorrow.
 Ten minutes later, the adamant Nierenbergs knocked on Quistgaard's studio door and they were answered by a busy Quistgaard with his studio covered in plaster and dust.
 Quistgaard laid down paper for the couple to sit without smearing their clothes and the Nierenbergs spoke with him in an effort to persuade him to manufacture the cutlery they saw in the Kunsthandwaerkmuseet.
 At first, Quistgaard insisted that, although winning a competition prize that placed it in the museum, the pieces could only be forged by hand, one piece at a time, and it was for that reason that nobody in Denmark would produce it.
 But after seeing techniques in Solingen, the Nierenbergs were able to convince him they knew where the complex design could be mass-produced, leading to Dansk Designs' first product, Fjord flatware, which has been one of the brand's enduring bestsellers.